-Why roast the rhubarb you may ask?
-Simply to save on dishes and prep time.
-A conventional rhubarb crisp will require that the rhubarb and apple be cooked on the stovetop to break down prior to putting in the oven with the oatmeal topping.
+Why roast the rhubarb?
+To save on dishes and prep time.
+A conventional rhubarb crisp requires the rhubarb and apple to be cooked on the stovetop to break down, prior to putting in the oven with the oatmeal topping.
 By baking the rhubarb and apple first you cut back not only on dishes but also time spent in the kitchen.
-This is one of my favourite crisp toppings – I’ve finally mastered the flour-free crisp and which I love using on all my crisps (such as this Healthy Oat and Honey Cranberry Crisp)!
+This is one of my favourite crisp toppings – a flour-free crisp and which I love using on all my crisps (such as this Healthy Oat and Honey Cranberry Crisp)!

 Why I Made This Roasted Rhubarb Apple Crisp

-I love sharing healthy dessert recipes because they often taste just as good as the non-healthy option (like my Seedy Peanut Butter Oatmeal Cookies).
-The crisp topping is made only from oats, coconut oil and honey.
+I love sharing healthy dessert recipes substitutes (like my Seedy Peanut Butter Oatmeal Cookies).
+The crisp topping is made only from oats, coconut oil, and honey.
 I like adding a little bit of coconut flakes for texture, but any nut or seed can be used as well.

 This crisp is sweetened with honey which has a lower glycemic index than regular sugar, making it a better choice for blood sugar levels.
 It is also flour-free, and instead uses oats that have been ground up into ‘oat-flour’.
-Oats are a great replacement for flour (see my post Three Ingredient Banana Pancakes) and are a great low glycemic index choice.
-This crisp contains 32 grams of net carbs, making it a suitable diabetic dessert if served with some high protein Greek yogurt.
+Oats are a great replacement for flour (see my post Three Ingredient Banana Pancakes) and are also a great low glycemic index choice.
+This crisp contains 32 grams of net carbs, making it a suitable diabetic dessert when served with some high-protein Greek yogurt.

 No animal products here.
 I love using coconut oil in place of butter to add to the flavour of the coconut, which goes so nicely with the rhubarb and apple combination.
-Serve it with some dairy-free ice cream – coconut ice cream is my favourite!
+Serve it with some dairy-free ice cream, such as coconut ice cream.

 Tips For This Roasted Rhubarb Apple Crisp